" Some of our favourite things......"

 A photograph of the the WWI era Fokker 3-Decker plane built for the Karl Ritter film production of Pour le Mérite, who presented this framed and autographed photograph as a thank–you memento to the aircraft company.

-An Ufa flower vase, manufactured by the famed Rosenthal ceramics factory in 1941, which was given to industry that had commercial cinema advertising produced for them by the Ufa studios.
+At left, below, an Ufa flower vase, manufactured by the famed Rosenthal ceramics factory in 1941, which was given as a gift to industry that had commercial cinema advertising produced for them by the Ufa studios.
+To the right, below, an Ufa advertisement for their advertising subsidiary, Ufa Werbefilm, which catered to industrial advertising films presented in movie theatres, short films, educational films, retail marketing films, and Agfacolor short films of various kinds.....

 A film studio photographic postcard of Karl Ritter in the same pose as that used for the cover of the Aktuelle Filmbücher short biographical sketch of him which was published in 1938.